Entrelacement: Description

 These three methods together form the general structure of the narrative technique.
 Each major 'episode' of the narrative is told using alternation, while combination and separation helps bring the narrative from one episode to the next.

 Development

 Perceval, the Story of the Grail by French trouvère and poet Chrétien de Troyes is considered by literary historians to be the earliest example of entrelacement fully implemented.
 In earlier romances by Chrétien, the entrelacement is less intricate and in a rudimentary form (for example in Lancelot, the Knight of the Cart and Eric and Enide).

 Some of the precursors to the technique include Ovid's Metamorphoses and The Life of Saint Alexis.

 Usage

 Entrelacement was a very common technique in the medieval and early modern era.
-C. S. Lewis stated that entrelacement "dominated European fiction both in prose and verse from the thirteenth to the seventeenth century."
+C. S. Lewis stated that entrelacement "dominated European fiction both in prose and verse from the thirteenth to the seventeenth century".
 Some examples of entrelacement according to Lewis include Edmund Spenser's The Faerie Queene, as well as the poetry of Boiardo, Ariosto and Tasso.

-It was extremely common in the Arthurian tradition, such as in the works of Chrétien de Troyes, Layamon, Thomas Malory, Hartmann von Aue and Gottfried von Strassburg.
-Other medieval epic poetry and romances also used the form, such as the Nibelungenlied, the Poetic Edda, and the Völsunga saga.